Podocarpus falcatus (P. gracilior)

 Erosion: Landscape Protection

+This Podocarpus tree sapling on the photo to the right carries a unique heritage that can be very important for the Park's legacy.
+This small Podocarpus tree is in the pot and has its origin picked from the mother tree in the circle (B) as a dry fruit with seed, west of the path, left of the area (39), and clearly above (38).
+Podocarpus falcatus (P. gracilior).
 This peculiarity in seed design of setting kernels to sprout with the high lift was developed at the beginning of these trees' era (evolution) and in epochs long before any human culture or species.
-Through this evolutionary prehistory, these seed stalks and kernels were naturally received with a moist, typically loose and absorbing soil (humus) and a surrounding of dense protective undergrowth that could hide and shield these so tender exposed vertically raised kernel stalks.
+Through this evolutionary prehistory, these seed stalks and kernels have their evolutionary origin naturally received with a moist, typically loose and absorbing soil (humus) surrounding dense protective undergrowth that could hide and shield these so tender exposed vertically raised kernel stalks.

 The Restoration Of Lost Nature